The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 To fix this, we should make sure that when a resource is being both audited and managed, and a change occurs, we update state.yaml with the new state of the resource after the change rather than before it.

-#2 Updated by Daniel Pittman almost 2 years ago
+#2 Updated by Daniel Pittman about 2 years ago

 - Description updated (diff)